Skip to main content

 }

 Get document metadata: GET /contents/v1/documents/ returns metadata for one document by its content ID: status, file name, connector, tags, timestamps.
-Use this to check processing status before downloading content.
+Use this to check enrichment status before downloading content.
 Example: get metadata for one document

 curl -X GET 'https://api.bigdata.com/contents/v1/documents/E0618D0E9D3A960C1731A620EDE56B5C' \